ros-workshop/sensor-integration/README.md

 **Note**:
 * Using the `$ROS_DISTRO` environment variable will ensure that you install the correct application for your ROS installation
   * i.e. For a `noetic` installation, running the command: `echo $ROS_DISTRO` should return `noetic`
-* If nothing is returned, you may not have "sourced" you ROS environment correctly
+* If nothing is returned, you may not have "sourced" your ROS environment correctly
   * i.e. For a correctly sourced installation, running the command: `printenv | grep ROS` should return a list of `ROS` prefixed environment variables

 ## 3D Modelling and Simulation